KDE/documentation-develop-kde-org/HIG/source/components/editing/slider.rst

 -  Try to give immediate feedback while the user makes a selection.
 -  Size the control so that a user can easily set the desired value.
--  Do not use a non-linear scale, e.g. logarithmic.
+-  Don't use a non-linear scale, e.g. logarithmic.

 Appearance
 ~~~~~~~~~~